 Embezzlement is a crime no matter what the circumstances, however Purcell Parker’s fraud solicitors will use their expert and empathetic approach to secure the best outcome in your unique case whether that involves proving your innocence or avoiding a prison sentence in exceptional circumstances.

-- To hide losses, news of which could adversely affect the business
+- Hiding losses, news of which could adversely affect the business

-- To cover up theft or other forms of fraud
+- Covering up theft or other forms of fraud

-- To pervert the course of justice in a criminal investigation
+- Perverting the course of justice in a criminal investigation

 Stealing money from pension funds, diverting employee pension payments into another account, mis-selling pensions and setting up fake employees in order to receive fraudulent payments are serious offences, which in the most serious of cases can result in prison sentences.
 If you are being investigated for any offence in relation to this, it’s important to talk to a fraud lawyer as soon as possible.